Western cattle egret: Breeding

 The cattle egret nests in colonies, which are often, but not always, found around bodies of water.
 The colonies are usually found in woodlands near lakes or rivers, in swamps, or on small inland or coastal islands, and are sometimes shared with other wetland birds, such as herons, egrets, ibises and cormorants.
 The North American breeding season lasts from April to October.
 In the Seychelles, the breeding season is April to October.

-The male displays in a tree in the colony, using a range of ritualised behaviours such as shaking a twig and sky-pointing (raising his bill vertically upwards), and the pair forms over three or four days.
+The male displays in a tree in the colony, using a range of ritualised behaviour such as shaking a twig and sky-pointing (raising his bill vertically upwards), and the pair forms over three or four days.
 A new mate is chosen in each season and when re-nesting following nest failure.
 The nest is a small untidy platform of sticks in a tree or shrub constructed by both parents.
 Sticks are collected by the male and arranged by the female, and stick-stealing is rife.
 The clutch size can be anywhere from one to five eggs, although three or four is most common.
 The pale bluish-white eggs are oval-shaped and measure 45 × 53 mm.
 Incubation lasts around 23 days, with both sexes sharing incubation duties.
 The chicks are partly covered with down at hatching, but are not capable of fending for themselves; they become capable of regulating their temperature at 9–12 days and are fully feathered in 13–21 days.
 They begin to leave the nest and climb around at 2 weeks, fledge at 30 days and become independent at around the 45th day.

 The cattle egret engages in low levels of brood parasitism, and there are a few instances of cattle egret eggs being laid in the nests of snowy egrets and little blue herons, although these eggs seldom hatch.
 There is also evidence of low levels of intraspecific brood parasitism, with females laying eggs in the nests of other cattle egrets.
 As much as 30% extra-pair copulations have been noted.

 The dominant factor in nesting mortality is starvation.
 Sibling rivalry can be intense, and in South Africa third and fourth chicks inevitably starve.
 In the dryer habitats with fewer amphibians the diet may lack sufficient vertebrate content and may cause bone abnormalities in growing chicks due to calcium deficiency.
 In Barbados, nests were sometimes raided by vervet monkeys, and a study in Florida reported the fish crow and black rat as other possible nest raiders.
 The same study attributed some nestling mortality to brown pelicans nesting in the vicinity, which accidentally, but frequently, dislodged nests or caused nestlings to fall.